Precious Pupp

 Precious Pupp is an American animated television series produced by Hanna-Barbera Productions that aired as a segment on The Atom Ant/Secret Squirrel Show from October 2, 1965, to September 7, 1967.

 Plot

-The cartoon featured a large mangy dog named Precious Pupp, voiced by Don Messick, and his owner Granny Sweet, voiced by Janet Waldo.
-Granny was a kindly woman with a passion for motorcycles, completely oblivious to the fact that her beloved, affectionate pet was something of a neighborhood terror.
-He had a habit of slipping behind a victim quietly – sometimes in defense of their home, sometimes just for the fun of it – and jolting him with a ferocious series of barks... but never where or when Granny could catch him in the act.
+Precious Pupp is a large mangy dog, voiced by Don Messick.
+His owner Granny Sweet, voiced by Janet Waldo, is a kindly old woman with a passion for motorcycles, completely oblivious to the fact that her beloved, affectionate pet was something of a neighborhood terror.
+He habitually slips behind a victim quietly — sometimes in defense of their home, sometimes just for the fun of it — and jolting him with a ferocious series of barks... but never where or when Granny could catch him in the act.

 Unlike many cartoon animals, Precious did not speak.
 His usual vocalism was an asthmatic-sounding, "wheezing" laugh used even more famously by Muttley, a Hanna-Barbera character introduced three years later.
-He usually outsmarted his enemies, most notably Bruiser, the neighborhood bulldog, but he also usually outsmarted his oblivious owner, too.
+Precious Pupp usually outsmarts his enemies, most notably Bruiser, the neighborhood bulldog.
+He also usually outsmarts his oblivious owner.